AmitKumarDas/Decisions/blogs/first_conclusion_bias.md

 Vishal explains the _**why part**_ very lucidly.
 He says, "Well, evolution has wired our brains in such a manner that it avoids anything which depletes the energy.
-And nothing consumes more energy in the brain cells than an unresolved observation.
-Unexplained events are calorie hoggers for our grey matter.
+And nothing consumes more energy in the brain cells than an unresolved observation. _**Unexplained events are calorie hoggers for our grey matter**_.
 Our genes are programmed to conserve energy and embracing the first answer to any problem is a very effective strategy.
 That’s why we all jump to conclusions by making inferences and assumptions in most things we do in life, and it often helps us."